CSergiy/CustomerChurn/README.md

 Detailed code and analysis are available in the Customer_Churn.ipynb notebook.
 Please refer to it for a comprehensive walkthrough of the project.

+## Future Steps

+Add executive report that allows more digestible way of getting key insights.

 ## Contact
 For any queries, please feel free to reach out to me at sergiy12422@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/sergiy-chepiga/).